 Week 5: Metabolism in the Big Picture

 Week 7: Organ System Review 1

 Week 8: Organ System Review 2

-Guidelines and Expectations for Participants in the MCAT High-Yield Concepts: Biochemistry (MCAT HYC) Program
+Guidelines and Expectations for Participants in the MCAT High-Yield Concepts: Biochemistry and MCAT High-Yield Concepts: Chemistry/Physics (MCAT HYC) Program

-- Keep in mind that MCAT HYC groups are opportunities for students preparing for the MCAT to review high-yield biochemistry concepts in a collaborative group setting.
+- Keep in mind that MCAT HYC groups are opportunities for students preparing for the MCAT to review high-yield biochemistry and chemistry/physics concepts in a collaborative group setting.

-- Students interested in participating in an MCAT HYC group should have taken or should be currently enrolled in biochemistry AND should be planning to take the MCAT within the next 9 months.
+- Students interested in participating in an MCAT HYC: Biochemistry group should have taken or should be currently enrolled in biochemistry.
+Students interested in participating in an MCAT HYC: Chemistry/Physics group should have taken or should be currently enrolled in general chemistry, organic chemistry, and physics.
+Students interested in participating in either group should be planning to take the MCAT within the next 9 months.

 - Keep in mind that MCAT HYC tutors are peer undergraduate tutors drawing on their own studies and coursework within a peer learning support model.
-As such, your group's tutor is there as a facilitator to help as you review and to help the group focus on concepts they have identified as high yield in preparing for the MCAT.
+As such, your group's tutor is there as a facilitator to help as you review and to help the group focus on concepts your tutor has identified as high-yield in preparing for the MCAT.

-- MCAT HYC uses only the Association of American Medical Colleges’ Biochemistry Road Map, Vanderbilt-assigned biology and biochemistry textbooks, and open-access web resources.
+- MCAT HYC uses only the Association of American Medical Colleges’ Road Map (available for Biochemistry), relevant Vanderbilt-assigned course textbooks, and open-access web resources.
 Participants may also use their notes from relevant Vanderbilt courses.